Ninowis/blue-prism-demo/README.md

 * CSS minification in production mode using [cssnano](https://cssnano.co/)
 * Source Maps and Hot Reload when running in development mode (using [webpack-dev-server](https://github.com/webpack/webpack-dev-server))
 * Webfonts assets toolchain ready for integrating fonts in project

-## Important Notice

-**This is _not_ the recommended file structure approach for single app projects.**

-This application structure breaks from recommended React practices and is the result of personal and maybe opinionated choices and practices in terms of systems architecture.
-As such, please don't consider it so much as a point of reference but merely as a starter kit yet to be adapted to your workflow and projects.

-Coming from a [Gulp](https://gulpjs.com/) workflow, I've always used an external Sass structure for the styling of my projects, mostly relying on the [7-1 Pattern](https://sass-guidelin.es/#the-7-1-pattern) and Jonathan Snook's [SMACSS](https://smacss.com/) approach for engineering a versatile yet optimized pattern-library for complex applications.
-With the growing trends of system architectures being based on micro-services, pattern-libraries have taken some serious new turns since SMACSS, but even though most of us have nowadays adopted [Brad Frost's Atomic Design methodoly](http://atomicdesign.bradfrost.com/), its actual implementation across multiple applications and a varied range of technologies often still rely on such independent stylesheets libraries.

-Webpack has some very interesting tools and features to facilitate the transition towards fully independent components in frameworks like Vue or React (Styled Components, Scoped CSS modules).
-This project is **not** an attempt at exploring them, but the voluntary intention to develop a React boilerplate compatible with an external and technology-agnostic pattern-library approach.
-Check my recommended readings in the About page of this app should you aim for a more efficient single app approach.

 ## Getting Started